ivonunes/inkstead-writer/docs/deployment/github-pages.md

 ## Variables

 GitHub Pages itself does not need deployment secrets.
 If you use syndication, add the provider variables from `.env.example` as GitHub Actions secrets.

+Run `npm run doctor` locally if you want to check content, config, and any syndication variables before pushing.